gene-c13/UnderStudy/README.md

 not evaluate the answers automatically.

-The `data/` folder is deliberately ignored by Git because it contains the tutor's private teaching material, including the generated internal profile.
+The `data/` folder is deliberately ignored by Git because it contains the tutor's private teaching material.
 The `templates/` folder is safe to commit.